 Most small business owners in India know they "need SEO" but aren't sure where to start.
-The advice online is often either too basic ("just add keywords!") or written for US markets.
-This guide is different — it's written specifically for Indian small businesses, using what actually works in 2026.
+The advice online is either too basic ("just use keywords!") or written for US markets.
+And in 2026, the game has shifted further — Google's AI Overviews, semantic search, and E-E-A-T signals mean old-school keyword stuffing actively hurts you now.

 Step 1: Fix Your Foundation First